 This language-group of ours has been named in various ways.
 It has been called the Indo-Germanic, the Indo-European, and the Aryan family of tongues.
 I have adopted the last designation.
 The Armenians, Iranians, and Hindoos I call the Asiatic Aryans ; all the rest I call the European Aryans.

 Certain it is that these sister-languages have had a common mother, the ancient Aryan speech, and that this has had a geographical centre from which it has radiated…”

-As we look at them, we can see that what both of these ‘hypotheses’ imply is that, for the Northern Europeans of the early and mid-1800s, Caucasian/White and “Aryan” are essentially the same.
-This is how people understood things and, thus, filters their paradigm of the world around them.
+For the Northern Europeans of the mid to late 1800s, Caucasian/White and “Aryan” starts becoming essentially the same.
+This is how people understood things and, therefore, filtered their paradigm of the world around them.

 – = Read the NEXT PART = –